pact-foundation/pact-workshop-dotnet/readme.md

 However before taking part in this workshop please make sure you have:

 * [.NET Core SDK](https://www.microsoft.com/net/download/).
-Make sure you pick version 6.0 for this.
+Make sure you pick version 8.0 for this.
 * An account at [Github.com](www.github.com)!
 * A text editor/IDE that supports .NET Core.
 Check out [VSCode](https://code.visualstudio.com/)

+_Note:_ This workshop uses Pact-Net 5.x and .NET 8.
+For Pact-Net 4.x & .NET 6, see branch [`master-v4.5.0`](https://github.com/pact-foundation/pact-workshop-dotnet/tree/master-v4.5.0)

 ## Workshop Steps